Moja Tu Blog

 You have sponsored two other students who have since graduated from college.
 Do you still keep in touch with them?

 Yes, I do.
-One of my former sponsored students that I took a special interest in is Kelvin, who lives with a hearing impairment.
+One of my former sponsored students, who I took a special interest in, is Kelvin, who lives with a hearing impairment.
 My mother went deaf, so I’m familiar with the special problems of deaf people.
 Because I was sponsoring Kelvin, I started to take sign language classes to communicate better with him when I went to Kenya.
 Then there’s Doris, who was not my student, but I met her through Kelvin.
 She is proficient in sign language, and she served as an interpreter.

-How do you communicate with your sponsor children?
+How do you communicate with your sponsored children?

-Through emails, letters, and the occasional video calls.
+Through emails, letters, and the occasional video call.

 And why is it vital for you to communicate with them as often as possible?